MTXIK/SimpleArchiver/README.md

 # Building

-for macOS/Linux run `gcc ./src/archiver.c -o ./src/archiver`
+for macOS/Linux run `make`

 # Running

-Execute the compiled binary in a directory `./src/archiver`
+Execute the compiled binary in a directory `./archiver`